passcod/caretaker/index.markdown

 Beyond size, there are other reasons why the model may be unsuitable for a project:

-- If a large degree of control over the project, its direction, implementation, copyright and legal status, or some such... is required.
+- If a large degree of control over the project, its direction, implementation, copyright and legal status, or some other such is required.
 Caretaker requires trusting potentially any random stranger to _release live software to the world_.
 If that is antithetical to your project or philosophies there's no adaptation that will make it work: do no use it.

 - If the project is security-critical, or used by a large amount of people, devices, companies... then, for the same reasons of trust, the model is inappropriate and should not be used.